-An LTO tape needs to be able to keep it’s shape whilst moving at high-speed across the recording heads it also needs to be smooth as any abrasives in the tape will quickly wear out the tape head.
+The LTO tape technology behind an LTO tape is the ability to keep it’s shape whilst moving at high-speed across the recording heads it also needs to be smooth as any abrasives in the tape will quickly wear out the tape head.

 Gentle tape that is soft to the head

 When stored data is read by the drive heads, the tape and the head contact harshly, causing wear and creating static electricity.
 Sony’s design philosophy is to alleviate such phenomenon to provide stable media performance even after many tape read/write cycles.
 Sony has developed a technology that allows the electrical resistance and the surface roughness of tape to be designed to the optimum values for the system.
 This dramatically reduces damage to the head by the tape that holds your data and allows stable writing and reading continuously.

 High-sensitivity MR heads are used in high-density storage formats such as LTO.
 An MR head is composed of many ultra-thin layers and is extremely delicate.
 Static electricity is the MR head’s most feared enemy.
 Even a minute charge of static electricity – at a level so low human beings can’t even feel it – can destroy a MR head.
 To manage the static, we slowly release the electricity to the outside so that it cannot build up on the tape.
 We enable the release of the static electricity by lowering the electric resistance of the tape.
 However, if the electric resistance is lowered too much, electricity can flow in from the outside and damage the head.
 Sony’s fine control of electrical resistance allows release of static while minimizing potential damage from external electricity